Last Updated on March 12, 2021 by Julia Wilson

 Before you bring your kitten home, check your home for possible dangers.
 You can start by reading our article on kitten proofing.

 Planning for routine and unexpected medical expenses is essential.
-Unless you have a disposable income, it is essential that you are prepared for veterinary costs.
+Unless you have a disposable income, you must be prepared for veterinary costs.
 This can be by obtaining pet health insurance or setting aside a small about of money weekly (say $10.00) into a kitty fund, which is only used for medical expenses.

 Finding a veterinarian